THIS DATE IN HISTORY: March 28

 1929: Rookie Tiny Thompson becomes the second goalie in NHL history to have a shutout in his Stanley Cup Final debut when the Bruins defeat the visiting New York Rangers 2-0 in Game 1.
 It's the first Final series between two U.S.-based NHL teams.

-1944: Doug Bentley is the first player in the history of the Chicago Blackhawks to score three goals in a playoff game.
+1944: Doug Bentley becomes the first player in the history of the Chicago Blackhawks to score three goals in a playoff game.
 He has three goals (and two assists) in a 7-1 win against the Detroit Red Wings in Game 4 of their Semifinal series at Chicago Stadium.
 Bentley scores three more goals two days later at Detroit in the series-clinching game.

 Video: Stan Mikita Chicago's all-time leading scorer

 1990: Gary Leeman becomes the second player in Toronto Maple Leafs history to score 50 goals in a season.
 Goal No. 50 comes in a 6-3 loss to the New York Islanders at Maple Leaf Gardens.
 He joins Rick Vaive, who scores 54 in 1981-82 and 52 in 1983-84.
+The Islanders score five third-period goals to give Al Arbour a win in his 1,277th game as an NHL coach, moving past Scotty Bowman into second place on the all-time list.

 1993: Alexei Zhamnov scores to make the Winnipeg Jets the first team in NHL history to have four rookies score 20 goals.
 Zhamnov joins Teemu Selanne, Evgeny Davydov and Keith Tkachuk on that list when he scores in a 3-3 tie against the Los Angeles Kings.